nuald/simple-web-benchmark/README.md

       -o, --out <file>  image file to generate (result.png by default) --verbose         verbose execution output
-      <lang>...         languages to test (* for all)
+      <lang>...         languages to test ('all' for all)

-    The following languages are supported: rust, nodejs, go, scala, d.
+    The following languages are supported: rust, nodejs, go, scala, dmd, ldc2.

 ## Usage